Category Archives: Danish Royals

 Aarhus Cathedral; Credit – Wikipedia

-14:00 – The Royal Family will participate in a celebratory church service at Aarhus Cathedral in Aarhus, Denmark, an Evangelical Lutheran church, sometimes called the Church of Denmark, the established, state-supported church in Denmark.
-The service will be led by Henrik Wigh-Poulsen, Royal Chaplain-in-Ordinary and Bishop of the Diocese of Aarhus and attended by various Danish officials and representatives from the City of Aarhus.
+14:00 – The Royal Family participated in a celebratory church service at Aarhus Cathedral in Aarhus, Denmark, an Evangelical Lutheran church, sometimes called the Church of Denmark, the established, state-supported church in Denmark.
+The service was led by Henrik Wigh-Poulsen, Royal Chaplain-in-Ordinary and Bishop of the Diocese of Aarhus and attended by various Danish officials and representatives from the City of Aarhus.

 Read more about the Danish monarchy at